A223D/simple-github-announcements/README.md

 1. Edit the `newAnnouncement.txt` file in the main branch to create a new announcement.

-   * If this a new topic or the very first announcement after forking, there are is some additional information that should be included in this file, **along with the information in the next point**.
+   * If this is a new topic or the very first announcement after forking, there is some additional information that should be included in this file, **along with the information in the next point**.

      * A description about this topic aka `Topic Description` (required)